KRTirtho/Tiny-CSS/README.md

 A simple, tiny, long-typed CSS3 framework built with the inspiration from Legendary Bootstrap CSS & a bit from Respective Tailwind CSS.

 It uses CSS classes to style elements similar to Bootstrap & Tailwind CSS but also uses __data-__ attributes to determine the Shade of the Document.
 The main attraction of it, is it's __Dark-Mode__ prioritized approach. __data-shade="dark"__ is used to check if the Element is in dark mode or not.
 With the help of Javascript anyone can Easily toggle the **dark mode** of the targeted Element.
+But for enabling <span style="color: orangered">Dark-Mode Convertable DOM or <b style="color:cornflowerblue">DMC-DOM</b></span> feature it is important to specify it's class with `.container`.
+Then the JavaScript module can easily understand which is _DMC-DOM_.

 Another great approach of it is that it is built on top of the modern CSS3 that means instead of using